 - In Genius: The Transgression, Geniuses are known to do this, but there's no actual rules for it.

 - The Lunar have this as a power in the shape of Inevitable Genius Insight.

-- Dwarf Fortress: In this game, your dorfs will sometimes be taken by a 'strange mood', which will cause them to find a workshop, kick out whoever's using it, and lock themselves up in it.
+- Dwarf Fortress: In this game, your dorfs will sometimes be taken by a "strange mood", which will cause them to find a workshop, kick out whoever's using it, and lock themselves up in it.
 They will then start either yelling, mumbling, or drawing the materials they want, unless they're psychotically depressed, in which case they'll either steal a corpse or kill a dwarf and use his remains to make their project.
-The will never leave for food, booze, or rest.
+They will never leave for food, booze, or rest.
 If you get them all the materials they want, they'll create a valuable artifact and instantly gain legendary experience in the field of whatever they were making (with the exception of one mood).
-Failure to get them the materials, however, will cause the dorf to slip into incurable insanity and invariably die (and in the case of one flavor of insanity, try to take your other dwarves down with them).
+Failure to get them the materials, however, will cause the dorf to slip into incurable insanity and invariably die (and, in the case of one flavor of insanity, try to take your other dorfs down with them).

 - El Goonish Shive:

 - Girl Genius is the Trope Namer.
 When Sparks